FlowShield/flowshield/client/README.md

-# CloudSlit Client
+# FlowShield Client

-This is the cloudslit client program.
+This is the FlowShield client program.

 You need to communicate with the whole node through this program to obtain the configuration and zero trust edge calculation rules.
 Communicate with network providers through this program.